• Published April 7, 2024

 5. Does the leader allow job demands to cause family problems?

 We found that executives and managers who received higher scores on the balance questions had higher scores on leadership effectiveness, too, with balanced leaders typically scoring 16% higher on effectiveness than less balanced leaders.
-So the research is clear: organizations benefit when individual leaders feel supported and able to balance work and life.
+So the research is clear: organizations benefit when individual leaders feel supported and able to manage work-life conflict.

 Now it’s up to HR leaders and managers to support employees in navigating their work-life conflicts.